 Scoop by tablespoonful into a frying pan with just ½ inch of oil on medium heat.
 You want them to fry, but they aren’t deep fried or popping oil all over your kitchen.

-Turn when golden brown on the bottom; fry the other side; and, remove to cooling racks lined with paper towels.
+Turn when golden brown on the bottom; fry the other side.
+Remove to cooling racks lined with paper towels.

 At the end of my retirement, the girls might get some money or they might not.
 That will not be my legacy.
-Instead, I’ll help them carry on those traditions we set up so long ago and that became important to them.
+Instead, I’ll help them carry on those traditions we set up so long ago.
+They became important to them and they can carry the traditions to their own children.
 It’s a good feeling to know someday they will make latkes for their own families and friends.

 For More Information: